 Lasting power of attorney

-A Lasting Power of Attorney is a way of you appointing someone you trust to handle your financial affairs and health and welfare should you become mentally incapacitated.
+A Lasting Power of Attorney is a way of you appointing someone you trust to handle your financial affairs and health and welfare decisions should you become mentally incapacitated.
+As the NHS say – it’s ‘CHOICE or CHANCE’

 What is Lasting Power of Attorney?

-A Lasting Power of Attorney is a way of you appointing someone you trust to handle your financial affairs and health and welfare should you become mentally incapacitated.
+A Lasting Power of Attorney is a way of you appointing someone you trust to handle your financial affairs and health and welfare decisions should you become mentally incapacitated.
 The important thing to point out is that Lasting Power of Attorney needs to be appointed whilst you are mentally healthy.
-You cannot appoint an attorney after you have become mentally incapacitated.
+You cannot appoint an attorney after you have become mentally incapacitated, which can happen over a period of time or instantly.
+You can (and we advise you do) implement an advanced directive to sit alongside your LPA, please scroll to the bottom of this page for more detail on an advanced directive.

 What happens if I don’t appoint a Lasting Power of Attorney?

-Appointing a Lasting Power of Attorney whilst you are still mentally healthy, will prevent relatives or friends having to go through this process.
+Appointing a Lasting Power of Attorney whilst you are still mentally healthy, will ensure your wishes are met.

 Why use Will Power?

 Our Lasting Power of Attorney’s are recognised by financial institutions, local authorities, care homes as well as tax, benefits and pension authorities.
+As well as this, our prices are very competitive.
 You may already have a Will and would like to learn more about adding a Lasting Power of Attorney.
 There are two types and we will spend time with you to explain in detail what each type entails, if however you would like a bit more information now we have outlined each type below.

 Property & Finance

-Property & Finance deals with your financial affairs or property that you own and can be used whilst you are still mentally healthy, but you may no longer wish to handle your financial affairs or are physically unable.
+Property & Finance deals with your financial affairs or property that you own and can be used whilst you are still mentally healthy (if you so choose), but you may no longer wish to handle your financial affairs or are physically unable.

 Health & Welfare

-Health & Welfare can only be used once you have lost mental capacity and also enables decisions regarding Life sustaining treatment.
-Your chosen attorney will need to make decisions regarding where you are cared for and how you are cared for, what your diet and medication is, and who can visit you.
+Health & Welfare can only be used once you have lost mental capacity and enables decisions regarding Life sustaining treatment, decisions regarding where you are cared for and how you are cared for, what your diet is, and who can visit you and when, for example.

-We charge a flat fee of £75 for single unregistered Lasting Power of Attorney.
-We will explain more when we meet, but you can opt to register your LPA, in which case a small registration fee applies which is paid direct to the office of the public guardian.
+We charge a flat fee of £75 for a single unregistered Lasting Power of Attorney.
+We will explain more when we meet, but you can opt to register your LPA, in which case a registration fee applies which is paid directly to the Office of the Public Guardian, who set their own fees (currently this is £82 per LPA – there are instances where this fee may be reduced or not required at all, which your adviser will explain for you).

-We believe everyone should have this important document in place, capacity can be lost through accident or illness as well as age, and if you would rather your loved ones handle your affairs and not the court of protection, then this needs to be legally written and witnessed.
+We believe everyone should have this important document in place (and really every adult already has through the Court of Protection).
+Capacity can be lost through accident or illness as well as age, and if you would rather your loved ones handle your affairs and not the Court of Protection, then this needs to be legally written and witnessed.

 Call us today for a FREE no obligation consultation 01903 339 007